ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 **Interactive versions of all charts are in /results/bokeh_plots.**

 The following is the result of clustering the 1st and 2nd PCA dimension of our feature space.
-There is little apparent cluster among the points.
+The clusters, unsurprisingly, are not very  distinct, although we can see a clear central mass and variation in both dimensions.

 ![PCA 2D](results/KNN_cluster.PNG)

 This next plot uses PCA once again to reduce our data to one dimension, then plots that dimension against song year.
 We observe an association between the two.
-Subsequently, we verify the correlation with a correlation coefficient of 0.3583 and a p-value of 0.0003.
+Subsequently, we verify the correlation with r = 0.232357, with a p-value of 0.022721.

 ![PCA vs. Year](https://raw.githubusercontent.com/ucsd-dsc-arts/dsc160-midterm-group-8/master/results/pca_two.PNG)